I can do it!

 Your image of yourself makes the difference

 And suddenly a new perspective on your situation opens up.
 The mountain that seems unconquerable becomes a sporting challenge.
-Because when you have this perspective, you can hang on longer during lean times.
+When you have this perspective, you can endure lean times.
 It is extremely important for your success and well-being that you are confident in what you are doing.
 So this is about a positive concept of yourself.